Scan time: 2-3 minutes / Read time: 3-5 minutes

 One quarter-size move ready for Sunday.

-One first post that finally leaves the head.
+One first post that finally moves from your head onto the page.

 That's it, my fellow renegades!